Canon M100 vs Nikon D1

 Studio photographers will appreciate that the Nikon D1 (unlike the M100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the M100 and the D1 have been discontinued, but can regularly be found used on eBay.
+Both the M100 and the D1 have been discontinued, but can regularly be found used on ebay.
 The D1 was replaced by the Nikon D1X, while the M100 was followed by the Canon M200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the M100 and D1 can be found, respectively, in the Canon M100 Manual (free pdf) or the online Nikon D1 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon M100 or the Nikon D1 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.